-- There must be a defined, managed and supervised entrance point within the premises where employees can verify eligibility for entry to the indoor seating area before a customer enters a queue for the food counter service. - Proof of Immunity must be checked and confirmed by a responsible person prior to access to the food counter area. - COVID-19 Contact Tracing must be recorded as outlined in the Guidance for Indoor Hospitality. - Once all required checks are complete and relevant data recorded, the customer(s) should be assigned a table within the premises where they will remain seated once they retrieve their meal. - The capacity permitted in this area must be determined by the size of the area, considering the requirement for 2 metre\ physical distancing whilst queueing Use floor markings in the service area to facilitate compliance with the physical distancing advice of 2 metres\. - If the capacity accessing the food counter service area exceeds the calculated number, customers should be shown to a table and remain seated until access is permitted.
+- There must be a defined, managed and supervised entrance point within the premises where employees can verify eligibility for entry to the indoor seating area before a customer enters a queue for the food counter service. - It is important that businesses should check photo ID when checking Proof of Immunity.
+There are some limited circumstances when this may not be necessary e.g. where a person is well-known to the business.
+Unaccompanied minors are required to present Proof of Immunity. - COVID-19 Contact Tracing must be recorded as outlined in the Guidance for Indoor Hospitality. - Once all required checks are complete and relevant data recorded, the customer(s) should be assigned a table within the premises where they will remain seated once they retrieve their meal. - Capacity should be determined on the basis of seated capacity rather than a mixture of standing and seated capacity - Use floor markings in the service area to facilitate compliance with the physical distancing advice. - If the capacity accessing the food counter service area exceeds the calculated number, customers should be shown to a table and remain seated until access is permitted.
 In this scenario, a dedicated employee will then invite each table to the food counter area when capacity permits.

-\ Current physical distancing guidance is in line with Public Health advice.
+^{} Current physical distancing guidance is in line with Public Health advice.
 This document will evolve to reflect new Public Health advice and changes to protocols as and when they emerge.

-Queuing\
+Queuing

-- \In situations where a business does not have the facility or capacity to allow customers to queue or cannot adhere to any of the requirements below, table service must be used. - The management of the queuing system will be overseen by dedicated employees. - The business must ensure the premises contains sufficient seating (which adheres to physical distancing requirements) to accommodate customers availing of the food counter service and must ensure that the number of customers in this area does not exceed the seating available within the premises. - Prevent over-crowding at the food counter service area by implementing a queue management system that encourages physical distancing of 2 metres\ between customers. - The capacity in this area, along with the overall premises, will be managed by the dedicated employees to ensure physical distancing is adhered to and to limit overcrowding. - Use floor markings in the service area to facilitate compliance with the physical distancing advice of 2 metres\. - Use signage to direct customers to facilitate "one way" movement in this area.
+In situations where a business does not have the facility or capacity to allow customers to queue safely or cannot adhere to any of the requirements below, table service only should be used.

+- The management of the queuing system will be overseen by dedicated employees. - The business should ensure the premises contains sufficient seating (which adheres to physical distancing requirements) to accommodate customers availing of the food counter service and should ensure that the number of customers in this area does not exceed the seating available within the premises. - Prevent over-crowding at the food counter service area by implementing a queue management system that encourages physical distancing between customers. - The capacity in this area, along with the overall premises, will be managed by the dedicated employees to ensure physical distancing is adhered to and to limit overcrowding. - Use floor markings in the service area to facilitate compliance with the physical distancing advice. - Use signage to direct customers to facilitate "one way" movement in this area.